 Women can substitute into a Men's crew or for a man in a mixed crew in the appropriate Age Division.
 Approval must be sought from the Race Director prior to the regatta.
-The crew is considered "official" and is eligible for points and medals.
+If approval is granted, the crew is considered "official" and is eligible for points and medals.